Ming T. Tsuang

-Ming Tso Tsuang (莊明哲 (Zhuāng Míngzhé); born 1931 in Tainan, Taiwan) is an American psychiatrist and Distinguished Professor of Psychiatry at the University of California, San Diego.
+Ming Tso Tsuang (莊明哲 (Zhuāng Míngzhé); born November 16, 1931) is a Taiwanese-American psychiatrist.
+He is the Stanley Cobb Professor of Psychiatry Emeritus at Harvard University and the Behavioral Genomics Endowed Chair and University Professor at the University of California, San Diego, where he is a professor emeritus.
 He is considered a pioneering researcher in the genetic epidemiology of schizophrenia and other severe mental disorders.
 Tsuang has authored and co-authored more than 600 publications and serves as founding and senior editor of the American Journal of Medical Genetics Part B.

 Education

-Tsuang received his medical degree from National Taiwan University in 1957.
-He received a PhD in psychiatric genetics in 1965 and a doctor of science degree in psychiatric genetics and epidemiology in 1981 from the University of London.
-Tsuang received honorary master's degrees from Brown University in 1983 and Harvard University in 1987.
+Tsuang graduated from National Taiwan University with a Doctor of Medicine (M.D.) in 1957.
+He then pursued doctoral studies in medicine in England at the University of London, where he earned his Ph.D. in psychiatric genetics in 1965 under psychiatrist Eliot Slater at Maudsley Hospital and later earned a Doctor of Science (D.Sc.) in psychiatric epidemiology in 1981.

 Career

 Tsuang holds positions at the University of California, San Diego, as a Distinguished University Professor of Psychiatry and director of the Center for Behavioral Genomics.
 At Harvard University, Tsuang directs the Harvard Institute of Psychiatric Epidemiology and Genetics, which he created.

 Tsuang's former positions with Harvard Medical School include: Stanley Cobb Professor of Psychiatry, chairman of the Department of Psychiatry and president and superintendent of Massachusetts Mental Health Center.

 He was the fourth president of the International Society of Psychiatric Genetics (ISPG) and served from 2005 to 2010.